 PRC The People's Republic of China.
-For the purpose of this Agreement, it does not include Hong Kong Special authorities and publicly available in the PRC.
-For the purpose of this Agreement, this term does not include the laws, regulations or regulating documents of Hong Kong Special Administrative Region, Macao Special
+For the purpose of this Agreement, it does not include Hong Kong Special the laws, regulations or regulating documents of Hong Kong Special Administrative Region, Macao Special

 Administrative Region, Macao Special Administrative Region and Taiwan.